alexhokl/notes/cli.md

     - `git status` suggests commands you can run to modify the state you are viewing
 - use colour with intention
+  * avoid using colours other than the 16 ANSI colours as there is a better chance to be displayed correctly in a terminal emulator
 - disable colour if your program is not in a terminal or the user requested it
   - `stdout` or `stderr` is not an interactive terminal
   - respect `NO_COLOR` environment variable